Justice as the first virtue of Society

 Arguments raised by legal positivists that positive laws of Sovereign States derive their legitimacy solely from legal norms enacted by their legislature conflict with Rawls’ assertion that:

 “Laws and institutions no matter how efficient and well -arranged must be reformed or abolished if they are unjust.

 Each person possesses an inviolability founded on justice that even the welfare of society as a whole cannot override.” ( Cohen. p.685)

-The fact that laws legally enacted by the legislature of a Sovereign state may be unjust and even cruel in the treatment of individuals is not inconceivable;
+The fact that laws legally passed by the legislature of a Sovereign state may be unjust and even cruel in their treatment of individuals is not entirely inconceivable;

-Hannah Arendt considers the nature of totalitarian rule in States such as historical Nazi Germany;
+The political theorist, Hannah Arendt considered the nature of totalitarian rule in States such as historical Nazi Germany;

 ‘‘far from being ‘lawless’ …goes to the sources of authority from which positive laws received their ultimate recognition …far from being arbitrary ..is more obedient to these superhuman forces than any government ever was before, —